manohvh/NeonSelfbot/README.md

 # NeonSelfbot
-selfbot for fun coded by skiderdev aka skideryes lmao
+selfbot for fun coded by mano lmao

 put ur token in application